 So… behind…on posts!
 For once I’m actually not all that behind on reading the books, but life changes (new job YAY engagement YAY) have really slowed down my posting.
-But anyone…here’s May’s selection!
+But anyway…here’s May’s selection!

 There was a period of time when my boyfriend and I were not terribly happy with our lives, so we fell deep into a codependent relationship with all the wonderful programming TLC had to offer.
 One of these was, of course, Sister Wives.
 Man, were we obsessed with Sister Wives.
 This turned into an obsession with the FLDS church, which I find fascinating.
 I want to say, before I get too deep into this post, that personally I am not religious, but I respect religion immensely.
 It does profound good for people that I have witnessed with my own eyes.
 I love it when people are strong in their faith, and I find inspirational and powerful things to appreciate in many religions.
 But also, some things are harmful.